Season 1, Episode 10

 Lorne Brown:

 But people come in with their religious beliefs, and a lot of the religions, I don’t think anybody has a patent on guilt, right?
-All the religions think they resonate the guilt program, but I think many religions run a program of guilty, you’re guilty at some level.
+All religions think they resonate with the guilt program, but I think many religions run a program of guilt, you’re guilty at some level.

 Gila Golub: